-Enhance your accounting career by gaining the skills to investigate fraud with the Master of Science in Accounting degree program with a concentration in forensic accounting.
-You’ll learn how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
-You’ll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.
+Enhance your accounting career by gaining the skills to investigate fraud with the Master of Science in Accounting with a concentration in Forensic Accounting degree program.
+You'll learn how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
+You'll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.

 At SNHU, you can complete your degree in as few as 15 months at a university with more than an 80-year history of graduating successful business students.
-This 36-credit-minimum degree program is ideal for students with an undergraduate degree in business or accounting and two years of experience in the accounting field.
+This degree program is ideal for students with an undergraduate degree in business or accounting.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in forensic accounting online at SNHU include:

 The online forensic accounting program curriculum will provide you with the strong accounting background required for success in this field.
-This degree meets the 150-credit-hour requirement to sit for the CPA exam, adopted by most states.
+The content of this program aligns with the Content and Skill Specification Outlines (CSOs/SSOs) set by the American Institute of Certified Public Accountants (AICPA).

 This course will develop the student's understanding of what forensic accounting and fraud examination is and how it pertains to both civil and criminal matters.
 The student will gain a basic understanding of the characteristics of fraud, fraud prevention and detection, investigative techniques, asset recovery, and the use of information technology in this interesting and growing profession.